bricolo/sievee/README.md

 Download: `git clone https://github.com/bricolo/sievee`
 Then type `cd sievee`
 Then `make`
-This might build the `sieve` binary.
+This might build the `sievee` binary.

 ##License
 This progam is under the GnuGPL license